-Key Performance Indicator GRI SRS-406-1: Incidents of discrimination
+Key Performance Indicator GRI SRS-406-1: Incidents of discrimination The reporting organization shall report the following information:

 - a.
 Total number of incidents of discrimination during the reporting period. - b.
 Status of the incidents and actions taken with reference to the following: - i.
 Incident reviewed by the organization; - ii.
 Remediation plans being implemented; - iii.
 Remediation plans that have been implemented, with results reviewed through routine internal management review processes; - iv.
 Incident no longer subject to action.